 North Indian Bend Wash Superfund Cleanup

 In 1981, groundwater contaminated from industrial chemicals, primarily trichloroethylene (TCE), was discovered in the southern part of Scottsdale.
-Investigation revealed that the contamination was the result of past improper chemical disposal by several industrial companies in the area.
+Investigation revealed that the contamination was the result of past chemical disposal by several industrial companies in the area.

 In some locations, the groundwater contamination has extended beyond these boundaries and those locations are considered part of the Superfund site.